 Those who pursue this Udacity nanodegree are taught how to deploy a web app using CloudFormation, build a CI/CD pipeline and much more.
-Learning under the tutelage of DevOps experts, students are given access to technical mentor support as well as a career coach.
-Estimated completion time is four months, at a 10-hour-per-week pace.
+Learning under the tutelage of DevOps experts, students are given access to technical mentor support and various career services.
+Estimated completion time is four months at a 10-hour-per-week pace.

 Cost: Check website